 Candidates will have an academic interview where they will be required to demonstrate intellectual curiosity and a willingness to think about unfamiliar problems.
 During this interview candidates will have subject specific questions.
-This will probe further into their understanding of one of the subjects in which they were examined.
+This will probe further into their understanding of one of the subjects in which they nominated.
 They will also have a general interview to assess their overall potential contribution to Forest Sixth Form.
-Scholarship candidates will take part in a group task where they will be required to solve a problem with a group of other candidates.

 Scholarships for 2021

 Scholarships are awarded for outstanding academic ability and exceptional attainment in art, drama, music and sport.

 Forest School offers a number of academic, art, drama, music and sports scholarships annually to both current pupils and new entrants into Year 12 who meet the scholarship criteria.

 Academic, art, drama, music and sport Scholarships are not means-tested and are awarded in percentage increments up to 25% of full fees and are subject to annual review.
 25% of full fees is the maximum non-means-tested fee remission awarded in respect of any one pupil, whether in one area of excellence or in a combination of one or more areas of excellence.

 Candidates who receive scholarships in non-academic areas are strongly encouraged to take the subject at A level.
 Candidates who hold non-academic awards are expected to make a significant contribution to the relevant area, which will be monitored in an annual scholarship review meeting.